 Quality dentures are a great solution for missing teeth.
-They immediately enhance your appearance which impacts your quality of life and self-esteem.
-They also provide stability for your jaw and alveolar ridge, which includes the bony support sockets where teeth once were.
-This stability provides stimulation where the bony ridge and jaw would otherwise rapidly break down, eventually causing more serious health complications and changes to the shape of the head and jaw.
+They immediately enhance your appearance which has a beneficial impact on your quality of life and self-esteem.
+Good dentures also provide stability for your jaw and alveolar ridge which includes the bony support sockets where your teeth once were.
+This stability provides stimulation where the bony ridge and jaw would otherwise rapidly break down, eventually causing more serious health complications and potentially making changes to the shape of your head and jaw.

 Need for dentures

-The teeth, whether natural or artificial, provide a support to the lips and cheeks, and lend to their owner a more 'youthful' look than if the person were to be completely devoid of teeth.
-Thus, having a set of dentures will not only allow the patient to chew or masticate his food well, but will also serve to improve the facial appearance to a significant extent.
+Teeth, whether natural or artificial, provide a support to the lips and cheeks, and lend their owner a more 'youthful' look than a person devoid of teeth.
+Having a set of dentures will not only allow the patient to chew or masticate their food well but will also serve to improve the facial appearance to a significant extent.

 Types of dentures